 - Geoffrey T. Fong (Chief PI of the ITC Project) – University of Waterloo, Canada

 - Mary E. Thompson (Director of the ITC Project Data Management Centre) – University of Waterloo, Canada

 What will be the impact of this research?

 The NZ-ITC Project has advanced knowledge about smoking and tobacco control interventions that may help to achieve the Smokefree Aotearoa goal, and hence reduce the impact that smoking has as a major determinant of poor health and mortality, as well as reducing the impact of smoking as a driver of health inequalities in NZ.
 Outputs from the NZ-ITC Project have been widely disseminated to the tobacco control and policy sectors, and will include findings about patterns and determinants of smoking-related behaviours, impact of national tobacco control policies and interventions, feasibility of new innovative interventions, and attitudes towards Smokefree Aotearoa 2025 and key tobacco control policies.

 To view presentations, reports and other outputs resulting from this study, please view Outputs from the International Tobacco Control (ITC) Project 2016-2020 - New Zealand

 If you are a participant in this project, please go to (Research New Zealand page) for more information.

-For more information about the NZ-ITC Project please contact firstname.lastname@example.org or any of the project team.
+For more information about the NZ-ITC Project please contact firstname.lastname@example.org or any other member of the project team.